isilreiberth/isilreiberth/README.md

 ### Hi, I'm Isilreiberth 👋

 - 👔 I’m currently working on S-tech
-- 📚 I’m currently learning Full Stack Web Developer and automation
+- 📚 I’m currently learning Full Stack Web Developer and Automation
 - 👨‍💻 I’m looking to collaborate on frontend and backend
 - 🤔 I’m looking for help with Express.js and Next.js
 - 🤔 I’m looking for help with Selenium, Postman and Cypress